marmitar/CPQD-Blockchain-S15/README.md

 # Intel SGX Template Project

-Minimal `C` project intented to be used as template project to get started with Intel SGX.
+Minimal `C` project intended to be used as template project to get started with Intel SGX.

 ## Building